 • 1938 Packard Twelve Convertible - This is one of several cars on display that features a V-12 engine.
 With its Victoria body style and 473.3 cubic-inch powerplant, this Packard provided an extra bit of prestige and exclusitivity to its owner.
 By 1938, it was unfashionable to flaunt such wealth, which may explain why only 25 examples of this model were ever produced.

 • 1930 Ruxton Roadster - A contemporary of the Cord L-29, it also featured front-wheel drive.
 Only about 500 examples of this car were produced, with just a handful surviving today.

 • 1931 Cord L-29 Speedster - This is a recreation of the one-of-a-kind Cord Speedster, which was featured at the Paris Salon Auto Show in 1931.
-Reportedly, the original was purchased by Paul Bern for his then wife, actress Jean Harlow.
+Equipped with a humidor and liquor cabinet in the doors.
 Not long after the public display of the original car, it disappeared, and its fate is unknown.